 Corrupted .htaccess – Try with “default” clean .htaccess file.
 I have kept default within quotation marks as, unless permalink structure is activated, WordPress needs no .htaccess.
 Random 500 Internal Server Error is very less likely to happen with a corrupted .htaccess file.

-Less allocated php memory / default php memory – I will suggest to start with this diagnostic approach for fixing the 500 Internal Server Error.
-Most probably, you have not increased the php memory with your old server from .htaccess or wp-config.
-Almost always we forget to change the limit from php.ini (if have access) or the previous hosting provider had configured a higher php memory.
+Less allocated PHP memory/default PHP memory – I will suggest starting with this diagnostic approach for fixing the 500 Internal Server Error.
+Most probably, you have not increased the PHP memory with your old server from .htaccess or wp-config.
+Almost always we forget to change the limit from php.ini (if have access) or the previous hosting provider had configured a higher PHP memory.

-To diagnose precisely why this 500 Internal Server Error is occurring, you actually need the access to the error log file, which can be under a folder named log (depends on the Linux Distro and Virtualization Switch).
-For Rackspace you will find it under :
+To diagnose precisely why this 500 Internal Server Error is occurring, you need access to the error log file, which can be under a folder named log (depends on the Linux Distro and Virtualization Switch).
+For Rackspace, you will find it under :

-PHP memory is by default 32 MB, which is practically nothing if you are using XML Sitemap generator, some SEO Plugins etc. and you have around 2K posts, the php memory will simply exhausted and throw 500 Internal Server Error.
+PHP memory is by default 32 MB, which is practically nothing if you are using XML Sitemap generator, some SEO Plugins etc. and you have around 2K posts, the PHP memory will simply be exhausted and throw 500 Internal Server Error.

-Simply look if there are anything saying “memory limit exceeded allocated…” ; this is the root cause of 500 Internal Server Error.
-It is not those plugins responsible for 500 Internal Server Error directly, but the limit of php memory is calling the 500 Internal Server Error to happen and you can easily fix it through .htacess and / or wp-config file.
+Simply look if anything is saying “memory limit exceeded allocated…”; this is the root cause of 500 Internal Server Error.
+It is not those plugins responsible for 500 Internal Server Error directly, but the limit of PHP memory is calling the 500 Internal Server Error to happen and you can easily fix it through .htacess and/or wp-config file.

-For Rackspace, there is no limit up to what you can increase this php memory.
+For Rackspace, there is no limit up to what you can increase this PHP memory.
 There will be no limit for the Cloud Servers who calculates the consumption as Computing Cycles.
-You can increase to few GB (you have to mention as MB).
+You can increase to a few GB (you have to mention MB).

 In order to increase the php memory, to get rid of random 500 Internal Server Error, you can add this to your .htaccess file (in the root) :

-Change the red colored word value to to your desired value.
+Change the word value to to your desired value.

 in wp-config.php, you need to add :

-Change the red colored word value to to your desired value.
+Change the word value to to your desired value.

 More on random 500 Internal Server Error